datanav/docs/technical/woocommerce-invoiced.rst

      - "string"

-Woocommerce Product to Invoiced Items
+WooCommerce Product to Invoiced Items
 -------------------------------------
-Every Woocommerce Product will be synchronized with a Invoiced Items.
+Every WooCommerce Product will be synchronized with a Invoiced Items.

-Once a link between a Woocommerce Product and a Invoiced Items is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a WooCommerce Product and a Invoiced Items is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Woocommerce Product and a Invoiced Items:
+The following properties are synchronized between a WooCommerce Product and a Invoiced Items:

 .. list-table::
    :header-rows: 1

-   * - Woocommerce Product Property
+   * - WooCommerce Product Property
      - Invoiced Items Property
      - Invoiced Data Type
    * - name